dineshyadav3169/advance-calculator-with-UI-in-python/README.md

 If you work on Linux/Ubuntu then you have to install Tkinter module on your machine for running programs, but on windows you don’t need to install it because it comes with the default python installation.
 <br>
 <h1>Prerequisite For Python Calculator</h1>
-For developing a simple GUI calculator in python you must have to prior knowledge of following –
+For developing a simple GUI calculator in python you must have to prior knowledge of following –<br>
 1. Tkinter<br>
 2. Lambda<br>
 <br>